felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Not wanting to waste any time, I feverishly started Googling the most basic things, like "How to DevOps?" and "What is DevOps?".
-To give you an idea of the steepness of the learning curve I was faced with, check out [this great video from TechWorld with Nina](https://youtu.be/9pZ2xmsSDdo?si=UHPLsU2gar5CNhCZ) and count how many times something along the lines of "you need to learn / know / understand" is said:
+To give you an idea of the steepness of the learning curve I was faced with, check out [this introductory video from TechWorld with Nina](https://youtu.be/9pZ2xmsSDdo?si=UHPLsU2gar5CNhCZ) and count how many times something along the lines of "you need to learn / know / understand" is said: